ahdibrahim99/LVA-SE/README.md

  * Dropdown:

-Contains all cards for the shops.
-Contains a dropdown to choose district number.
+Contains a dropdown to choose district number and is a Container for  all shop cards

  * Shops:

+- sends a get fetch request to the '/getshops/' to get all shops in the database.
+Each shop is displayed in a card with its information.

+- Subcomponent: 'ShopModal': a button that opens a modal to show barbers 'COMPONENT BARBERS' in the barbershop.